Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/UNSDG Alignment.md

 (12) Responsible Consumption and Production: We had to bear in mind not being wasteful in our design.
 Energy-wise, we considered the amount of insulation needed to only lose a small amount of our cooling power to the environment, and the whole design revolves around being as efficient as possible.
 With the water, the idea of constantly running tap water around the tank to cool it was ruled out due to the large water waste that it would cause.

 (13) Climate Action: We endeavoured to make sure our cooling method was compatible with the amount of power provided by the solar panels and battery proposed by Majicom to power the kiosk.
 This would mean green energy, and also more predictable energy compared to taking from the mains.
+Furthermore, we have tried to create an inexpensive solution, meaning that Majicom can keep the cost of their water below bottled water, this reduces the amount of plastic waste created.

 ### UNICEF principles for Digital Development ###